alexsavio/alexsavio.github.io/content/biblatex_lyx_jabref.md

     #\DeclareLyXModule{Biblatex-citation-styles}
     #DescriptionBegin
     #A prerequisite for using the biblatex package.
-This module simply
+This module
     #enables the author/year citation styles without actually loading natbib.
     #Biblatex itself needs to be loaded manually.
 Cf.
     #http://wiki.lyx.org/BibTeX/Biblatex